Websites that work

-When you establish a firms online presence and begin to expand your online empire you will want to reach as many people as you possibly can.
-Here at Slingshot Digital Marketing, we use our own bespoke list of services to amplify and magnify that identity – within and without your industry or sector.
+When you establish a firm’s online presence and begin to expand your online empire, you will want to reach as many people as you possibly can.
+Here at Slingshot Digital Marketing, we use our bespoke list of services to amplify and magnify that identity – within and without your industry or sector.

 Increase sales, establish trust, improve communication or build your brand?
 What is the most important goal for the online representation of your business?
-We’ll help you consider your ideal site visitor and plot their journey so they end up in the right place.
-Starting from the first few seconds they arrive to making sure they can reach out to you as quickly as possible.
+We’ll help you consider your ideal site visitor and plot their journey, so they end up in the right place.
+Starting from the first few seconds, they arrive at making sure they can reach out to you as quickly as possible.

 So know your audience and pitch it to them.
-You might have some great images but if your product is highly technical then data, rather the pictures, should be your site’s hallmark.
-Then, present it in such a way that is ‘scimable’ (bullet points and specifications) as large paragraphs is not the best way to communicate that information.
+You might have some great images, but if your product is highly technical then data, rather the pictures should be your site’s hallmark.
+Then, present it in such a way that is users can skim read (bullet points and specifications), as large paragraphs are not the best way to communicate that information.

-Something we find incredibly helpful when building websites is creating and finding out your ideal or most common customer.
-What is important to them what aspects of the site do they want to they use and this is made up of a whole lot of charatistrics.
-This is built up with things like affluence education levels device preference hobbies purchasing habits.
-It’s very important to to build this profile so you can understand what payment methods they prefer how they show Trust days or times that are more accessible to them.
+Something we find incredibly helpful when building websites are creating and finding out your ideal or most common customer.
+What is important to them what aspects of the site do they want to they use, and this is made up of a whole lot of characteristics.
+This is built up with things like affluence, education levels, device preference, hobbies and purchasing habits.
+It’s essential to build this profile so you can understand what payment methods they prefer, how they show trust, days or times that are more accessible to them.
 This goes to inform many many aspects of the website from the from the marketing language being used to the keywords that need to be targeted.

-A good example of this is a plumber who would have two different type of personas that they would build their website around.
+An excellent example of this is a plumber who would have two different type of personas that they would build their website around.
 Firstly those that are desperately in need of an emergency repair.
-The landing pages for Ben need to have emergency 24/7 in big bold red banners with a very clear telephone number.
-The second persona is of somebody looking to replace there existing heating system and because of the money involved wanna make sure that you are trusted that you are an expert in your field and that you are reasonably priced.
-So these pages need to revolve around testimonials so that a user can build up trust and kind of have an understanding of how reasonable your rates are
+The landing pages for Ben need to have emergency 24/7 in big bold red banners with an obvious telephone number.
+The second persona is of somebody looking to replace the there existing heating system and because of the money involved want to make sure that you are trusted, that you are an expert in your field and that you are reasonably priced.
+So these pages need to revolve around testimonials so that a user can build up trust and have an understanding of how reasonable your rates are

 ROI - Return on Investmant

-Potential sales over 3-5 years x Value of each customer – Website = Estimated ROI
+Potential sales over 3-5 years x Value of each customer – Website Design = Estimated ROI

-When you know how many people are looking for your kind of business a month and how many you think you can attract, multiply your value and multiply that by the amount by 3-5 years.
-So to work backwards, our most popular site costs £750 and we won’t build it if unless you have a chance to attract 10 people a month, which over 48 months is potentially 480 people.
-This is why we are so certain of our success.
+When you know how many people are looking for your kind of business a month, and how many you think you can attract.
+Then multiply that monthly value by 3-5 years.
+So to work backwards, our most popular site costs £750, and we won’t build it if unless you have a chance to attract ten people a month, which over 48 months is potentially 480 people.
+Thats why we are so sure of our success.

 It’s important to say that a good website with good SEO (Search engine optimisation) is often considered the best investment of any marketing strategy.
 However, the initial upfront cost puts a lot of small businesses off.
-So lets look a bit deeper.
+So let us look a bit deeper.

-A website can cost anything from a free DIY ‘drag and drop’ site to a multi-million pound mega site, so it’s important to get the right ‘bang per buck’ as it were.
-Spend too much and it will be hard to ‘pay off’ and spend too little and it will never ‘take off’.
-So you have to invest wisely to make sure that your phone doesn’t stop ringing and it’s more than just the bank that want to talk.
+A website can cost anything from a free DIY ‘drag and drop’ site to a multi-million-pound mega-site, so it’s important to get the right ‘bang per buck’ as it were.
+Spend too much, and it will be hard to ‘pay off’ and spend too little, and it will never ‘take off’.
+So you have to invest wisely to make sure that your phone doesn’t stop ringing and it’s more than just the bank that wants to talk.

 The new norm

 A mоbіlе wеbsіtе shоuld bе соnsіdеrеd уоur fіrst stер іn dеvеlоріng а mоbіlе рrеsеnсе.
-This is vital as the vast majority of web browsing is now done on smartphones.
+This is vital, as the vast majority of web browsing is now carried out on smartphones.
 From the start of 2018 Google puts a greater emphasis on mobile versions of your website over the desktop experience.

-Maybe you are a shoe shop and you sell shoes and trainers.
-Keyword research will show you that in your area there’s a hundred people who are searching for trainers and then a separate group of people searching for shoes online.
+Maybe you are a shoe shop, and you sell shoes and trainers.
+Keyword research will show you that in your area there are a hundred people who are searching for trainers, and then a separate group of people searching for shoes online.
 What’s better for your website?
-It may be to target the word ‘trainers’ because you’re more likely to get people onto your website if you optimise for that keyword.
+It may be to target the word ‘trainers’ because you’re more likely to get people onto your site if you optimise for that keyword.

 It may be that keyword research shows you that people in your area are searching for ‘Adidas trainers’.
 If you know this, then you can make changes to your website that make it easier for those customers to find you.
 It’s like this for all elements of your website.
 The best way to do that is to look at keyword research.
 It not only helps you to work out what keywords are important, but also the way people search for those words for a service.
 For example, if you’re a plumber, maybe you’re a plumber that offers an ‘around the clock’ plumbing service.
-Google is getting better at this but what you’ll probably find is that people are not searching for ‘around the clock plumbing services’, they’re searching for ’emergency plumber’ or ’24/7 plumber’ so if you say on your website a hundred times ‘we offer an around the clock service’, that will not get you the same kind of results as ’emergency plumber 24/7 support’, so sometimes it’s not just the right keywords but the right phrases that help.
+Google is getting better at this but what you’ll probably find is that people are not searching for ‘around the clock plumbing services’, They’re searching for ’emergency plumber’ or ’24/7 plumber’.
+So ‘we offer an around the clock service’, will not get you the same kind of results as ’emergency plumber 24/7 support’, so sometimes it’s not just the right keywords but the right phrases that help.

 We gather a few different types of data:

-2. ‘Google Console’ tracks how people find your website and it analyses lots of different data sets that your website should hopefully contain.
-These are technical documents that help Google to assess the structure and information on your website so that Google knows how to effectively rank you.
-Google doesn’t hide the information that it wants to gather but it is in a language that isn’t accessible to all.
+2. ‘Google Console’ tracks how people find your website and it analyses lots of different data sets that your site should hopefully contain.
+These are technical documents that help Google to assess the structure and information on your site so that Google knows how to rank you effectively.
+Google doesn’t hide the knowledge that it wants to gather, but it is in a language that isn’t accessible to all.

 3. We offer our customers a free tool that allows them to see how their rankings are doing.
-We track keywords and allow you to see from day-to-day how effective those keywords are.
-Also, how effective the keywords in your opposition’s websites are.
-It also allows us to create targets going forward so that if you can see you are ranking in one particular area for one service but you are not quite within the top 4 for a different service in the area then we can bring balance to optimise the impact of your brand.
-Alternatively, in another area entirely, you may want to build your web presence and it allows us to analyse and build on your current status and assess what was helping you to reach different targets.
+We track keywords and will enable you to see from day-to-day how useful those keywords are.
+Also, how valuable the keywords in your opposition’s websites are.
+It also allows us to create targets going forward so that if you can see you are ranking in one particular area for one service but you are not wholly within the top 4 for a different function in the area, then we can bring balance to optimise the impact of your brand.
+Alternatively, in another field entirely, you may want to build your web presence, and it allows us to analyse and rely on your current status and assess what was helping you to reach different targets.